-Alternative 2 would set a uniform king mackerel trip limit of 2,000 pounds whole weight (lbs ww) for all zones.
-For the Western Zone, Alternative 2, Option a would correspond to a 1,000-lb ww trip limit reduction.
-A trip limit adjustment from 3,000 lbs ww to 2,000 lbs ww is expected to be binding for about 29% of the king mackerel trips in the Western Zone.
+Alternative 2 would set a uniform king mackerel trip limit of 2,000 pounds (lbs) for all zones.
+For the Western Zone, Alternative 2, Option a would correspond to a 1,000 lb trip limit reduction.
+A trip limit adjustment from 3,000 lbs to 2,000 lbs is expected to be binding for about 29% of the king mackerel trips in the Western Zone.
 A cumulative distribution of king mackerel trips by zone and average king mackerel landings is provided in Table 4.1.2.2.